overlay-market/OIPs/notes/note-9.md

 \\[ \mathrm{PnL} \|_{2} (1) = kn \frac{n}{N+n} - kn \cdot \frac{2N + n}{N+n} \cdot r \\]

 which still has exposure on the short side to price fluctuations through \\( r \\).
-Profits for the parasitic funding trade are therefore *not* risk free and require the trader to move in and out of the market.
-They have exposure to price, given the parasite's short position size *increases* after funding occurs, increasing their exposure to the short leg of the trade.
+Profits for the parasitic funding position are therefore *not* risk free and require the user to move in and out of the market.
+They have exposure to price, given the parasite's short position size *increases* after funding occurs, increasing their exposure to the short leg of the position.

 ### Collateral Approach

-If we take the usual approach to funding, then we run into the parasitic funding trade.
+If we take the usual approach to funding, then we run into the parasitic funding position.
 This is the approach taken in the original calculation [here](note-6#parasitic-capital).
-To see why, assume funding is instead taken from each trader's PnL without affecting the size of their positions.
+To see why, assume funding is instead taken from each user's PnL without affecting the size of their positions.

 Open interest for each position would remain constant through funding